-End of Life Care v Palliative Care in Wood Dale, IL
+End Of Life Care Versus Palliative Care In Wood Dale, IL

-Learn about the differences between palliative and end of life care and how both can help your loved one.
+Learn about the differences between palliative and end of life care and how both can help your loved one in Wood Dale, IL.

 There are many changes that take place when a senior's condition reaches the point where death is imminent.
 This often occurs in the late stages of a progressive illness or cancer, serious injury, or life-threatening accident.
 When death is certain, a person's focus changes from the here and now to the eternal.

 When the focus of healthcare shifts from finding a cure to helping a senior die with dignity, the type of care required becomes slightly different.
 End of life care, or hospice, is a team-based approach to caregiving that focuses on a senior's comfort and quality of life.
 An important component of hospice is palliative care.

 Comfort Keepers Offers Palliative and End of Life Care to Seniors in Wood Dale, IL